 - Add your sugar syrup to your gelatine and beat on a high speed for 5 minutes

-- Add your Vanilla and beat again for another 8 minutes.
+- Add 1 1/2 tsp of vanilla and beat again for another 8 minutes.
 Your marshmallows should look a little like meringue and hold their shape.

 - Add your marshmallow mix to your tray and spread it out evenly